Table of Contents

 What exactly is a master suite?

-A master suite is defined as a significant – often the largest – bedroom in the house.
+A master suite or primary suite is defined as a significant – often the largest – bedroom in the house.
 It comprises its own private en suite and, occasionally, other luxurious amenities such as a balcony.
-The room is the most sought after in an entire house and usually hosts its own inside doorknob with a lock.
+The room is the most sought after in an entire house and usually hosts its own inside doorknob with a lock in addition to being with a better layout and expanded floor space.

 Homeowners looking to expand their current homes optimally and looking for a compact and concise run-through of the pros and cons of the dos and don’ts of transforming a bedroom into a master suite with a luxury hotel feeling.